 One last scenario exists, in which some organizations might be candidates for hybrid deployments.
 They are likely to answer most questions with “it depends.”
 Hybrid deployments can be used to chip away at existing technical debt, replace shadow analytics IT, and create a better self-service community.
 We typically see a hybrid deployment when usage and needs vary significantly within an organization.

 Needs vary by organization.
-We’re here to help you evaluate which paths are available to you and best suit your organization — whether it’s a Tableau Cloud migration or something else.
+From assessment and rationalization, to content migration and configuration and set up, we’re here to help you evaluate which paths are available to you and best suit your organization — whether it’s a Tableau Cloud migration or something else.
 Learn more about our Tableau consulting services.